 Participants are gifted a book of their choice from their collection.
 This provides self-evidence of living well, increasing self-confidence, feelings of connectivity and ownership.
 Here Anna shows one of the books in her groups’ collection and an image of her and her late husband Derek.

-Please return to the menu sidebar to browse the various projects, library, academic background, shop and to enquire about taking part in The Photobook Project.
+Please return to the menu sidebar to browse the various projects, library, academic activity, shop and to enquire about taking part in The Photobook Project.
+Alternatively, click below to head straight to the projects.